 Before diving into service desk KPIs, let’s take a quick look at what falls under the category of ticketing processes.
 For anyone outside of the IT team or service provider, the whole ticketing process might seem like somewhat of a black box.
 To those people, here’s what happens when you ask IT for something.

 You want to access some new online tool, so you send a request to the IT department or supplier.
 This raises a ticket for the request, which is forwarded to the relevant team or individual.
 The IT personnel will begin investigating, asking you some questions about your request.
 Once they’ve gathered enough information, they’ll begin working to resolve the request and close the ticket.
-You might have an opportunity to give some feedback about your experience and, if you encounter an issue, the ticket can be reopened.
+You might have an opportunity to give some feedback about your experience, and if you encounter an issue, the ticket can be reopened.

 This describes the ticket lifecycle, which comprises the following phases:

-The most common ticketing processes
+The most common processes affecting ticketing

 - Incident Management: Incident Management is the process of restoring normal IT service operations as quickly as possible when incidents (unplanned disruptions or failures) occur.